Giardia in Water Supplies

 Cysts are particulate and are fairly readily removed by the conventional processes used in drinking water treatment plants such as coagulation, settlement, rapid filtration and slow sand filtration.
 A well operated treatment plant based on chemical coagulation, sedimentation and filtration should achieve at least 99.9% removal of cysts.
 The effectiveness of standard chemical disinfectants such as chlorine and chloramine against Giardia cysts is limited.
 However, they do present a further barrier to the entry of viable cysts into the supply system.
 There are strong indications that both ozone and UV light may be effective and work is currently in progress to identify the conditions in which UV radiation may be used with confidence.

 In the UK there are regulations to control the risk of pathogens getting into the drinking water supply.
 The total numbers of infections of giardiasis in the UK are small.
-In the year 2000 the total number of reported cases of giardiasis in England & Wales was 3892 out of total population of 52.94 million of whom 51.2 million are connected to the public water supply.
+In the year 2011 the total number of reported cases of giardiasis in England & Wales was 3670 out of total population of 56.1 million of whom only 0.14% of households are not connected to the public water supply.
 However, there is no evidence that any of these cases were caused by drinking the public water supply.
 Furthermore, it seems likely that a number of these cases were contracted by people travelling overseas.
 Data for Scotland and Northern Ireland suggest that the situation there is little different from England & Wales.

-The review has a bibliography and a list of 40 individual references.
-The total length is 25 pages (A5 size).
+The review has a bibliography and is fully referenced.
+The total length is 22 pages (A5 size).

 Copies of the report are available from the Foundation for £15.00, less 20% for members.